localmeasure/apidocs/source/index.html.md

 We recommend sending location events regularly, every minute if possible.

-If we don't recieve any location events for a user for over a 30 minute period we will mark the user as exited the location
+If we don't receive any location events for a user for over a 30 minute period we will mark the user as exited the location

 ### Body Parameters